Jaylin Davis

-Jaylin Malik Davis (born July 1, 1994) is an American professional baseball outfielder in the New York Mets organization.
+Jaylin Malik Davis (born July 1, 1994) is an American professional baseball outfielder for the York Revolution of the Atlantic League of Professional Baseball.
 He has previously played in Major League Baseball (MLB) for the San Francisco Giants and Boston Red Sox.
 He played college baseball for Appalachian State University then was drafted by the Minnesota Twins in the 24th round of the 2015 MLB draft.